 A thirty-second television commercial depicting hardened, grizzled convicts taking dancing lessons while wearing pink ballerina tutus won the top "Pollie Award" from the American Association of Political Consultants in Washington, DC, as "Best of the Year", and the "Best of Show Addy" in the American Association of Advertising Agencies competition.

 Suddenly, SPI found itself thrust into the world of politics and its practice grew and developed a reputation for injecting creativity, life and momentum into political campaigns.

 With corporate offices in a landmark structure in the Hollywood Hills and satellite offices in Washington, DC, Austin, TX and Tulsa, OK, SPI continues to be involved in corporate imaging, as well.

-Over the years, SPI's corporate client list has included ARCO, Doral Hotels, Loews Corporation, the Vail Athletic Club, Heston Oil, COX Communications, B.U.M.
-Equipment, Giorgio Beverly Hills, Qorval LLC, the National Cable & Telecommunications Association, Insight Communications, Digitech Systems, Aladdin Bail Bonds, Goodyear Farm Tires, Alton Healthcare, Titan International, PhRMA, Flying Tigers, Kirkland & Ellis, and Health-Mor Industries.
+Over the years, SPI's corporate client list has included Chesapeake Energy, the National Association of Manufacturers, ARCO, Doral Hotels, Loews Corporation, the Vail Athletic Club, Heston Oil, COX Communications, B.U.M.
+Equipment, Giorgio Beverly Hills, Qorval LLC, the National Cable & Telecommunications Association, Insight Communications, Digitech Systems, Aladdin Bail Bonds, Goodyear Farm Tires, Alton Healthcare, Titan International, PhRMA, Flying Tigers, Kirkland & Ellis and Health-Mor Industries.

-Davis lives in Hollywood and Santa Barbara, CA. He served two years as chairman of the southern California board of JA Worldwide (formerly Junior Achievement), and is a former member of their national board of directors.
-He serves on the national board of the Dream Foundation.
+Davis lives in Hollywood and Santa Barbara, CA. He served two years as chairman of the Southern California board of Junior Achievement Worldwide and is a former member of their national board of directors.
+He serves on the national advisory board of the Dream Foundation.

 "If I picked what's on my tombstone, it would be: